Planned Gifts Support Our Mission Long-Term

 I invite you to visit the Planned Giving page on our website for more information including sample bequest language, a Qualified Charitable Distribution request template, and stories of Wilder’s planned giving donors.

-If you’re curious and want to have a conversation about planned giving, you can also reach out to Michelle Morehouse, Anne Rodenberg or Amelia Colwell – they would love to talk about your current and long-term giving goals!
+If you’re curious and want to have a conversation about planned giving, you can also reach out to Michelle Morehouse ior Anne Rodenberg – they would love to talk about your current and long-term giving goals!

 Thank you for considering these opportunities to have a long-term impact on our mission.
 We all benefit from looking ahead to supporting future generations of families!